aws-samples/hpc-workshop-wrf/README.md

 This is done by editing  the template file provided in this repo: *pc_setup_scripts/pcluster-config.template*
 and adjusting parameters related to AWS account, region and VPC.

-Depending on the target processor faminy x64 or Graviton2 follow adjust the configuration parameter accordingly:
+Depending on the target processor faminy adjust configuration parameters accordingly:
 - [Configuring for x64](#x86-64)
 - [Configuring for Graviton2](#Graviton2)